MobilePayDev/MobilePay-Invoice/docs/invoice_issuers.md

 ### Get an invoice issuer

-Invoice issuer represents merchant's company information.
+Invoice Issuer represents merchant's company information.
 Before using *MobilePay Invoices* merchant must have at least one invoice issuer which can be created via [MobilePay Portal Denmark](https://admin.mobilepay.dk) or [Finland](https://admin.mobilepay.fi).
 Each invoice issuer contains its own address information, account data and logo.
+The merchant is the customer company and the Invoice Issuer is the actual service provider name under which they create invoices

 ```
 GET /api/v1/merchants/{merchantId}/invoiceissuer